cyl112233/Yinlei-Cheng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My research interests lie in computer vision and agent-based systems, with a particular focus on vision-language-action (VLA) techniques for cross-modal perception and interaction.
 From the perspective of Control Science and Engineering, I aim to bridge perception and decision-making with requirements on robustness, safety, and reliable control in complex environments.
-I am supervised by Prof. Nan Ma.

 <span class="anchor" id="news"></span>
 # 🔥 News